 The dazzling success of biomedical science in tackling many structural diseases may blind our perception of its competent boundaries.
-Dazzled, we fail to see that overuse of medical diagnosis and treatment in areas of dis-ease becomes counter-productive.
+Dazzled, we fail to see that overuse of medical diagnosis and treatment in areas of dis-ease so easily becomes counter-productive.
 This kind of misplacement is complexly inefficient: it frequently leads to eclipse or displacement of more personal and fruitful types of dialogue and understanding - the keys to healing, growth and resolution.
-Without these, compassion perishes.
+Without these, compassion perishes ... and the costs mount.

 There are problems, too, about the integrity, the 'realness', of our research and knowledge when we confuse or conflate these two territories, of disease and dis-ease.

-Current currencies of quantification and 'evidence-basis' are now a shibboleth to any 'service provision'.
-Despite this assigned preeminence, such esteemed quantitative research becomes less valid when applied away from the shoreline of solid-state pathology: disease.
+Scientific conventions of quantification and 'evidence-basis' have now become a shibboleth to any 'service provision'.
+Despite this assigned pre-eminence, such esteemed quantitative research becomes much less valid when applied away from the shoreline of solid-state pathology: disease.
 Problems arise when investigating dis-ease because this is primarily a form of communicated experience, not a stable or simple physical state.
 Yet, no inner experience can be measured directly.
 We can only access and measure external, associated behaviours or verbal reports.

-This is hard for those healthcare workers in thrall to objective scientific method: they hope and believe that their measurements or observations reliably indicate private experience.
+All this becomes hard for those healthcare workers in thrall to objective scientific method: they hope or believe that their measurements or observations reliably indicate private experience in the other.
 But such formulated indices are, alas, never equations.
 Research of internal experience here becomes inescapably 'contaminated' by a myriad of personal, relational or institutional factors.
-For example, attempts to measure 'mood' or 'well-being' are fraught with subjective and interpersonal intrusions and distortions and can never match the clarity or precision of, say, blood electrolytes.
+For example, in mental healthcare, attempts to measure 'mood' or 'well-being' are fraught with subjective and interpersonal intrusions and distortions: they can never match the clarity or precision of, say, blood electrolytes.

 To compound the problem, the contaminating factors (eg of conscious or unconscious suggestion, influence or wish) are themselves unmeasurable.
-In this welter of uncertainties, away from bodily structural disease, science can only operate with severely annotated compromises: 'pscience'.
+In this welter of uncertainties, away from bodily structural disease, science can only operate with severely annotated compromises: a pseudo 'pscience'.
 Organisationally and economically, this introduces myriad tangles to the meaning and integrity of statistics.
-Projects such as 'Commissioning' and 'Payment by Results' then entice specious clarity, with all its inevitable difficulties and corruptions.
+Projects such as 'Commissioning' and 'Payment by Results' then entice and accrue specious clarity, with all its inevitable difficulties and corruptions.

 All cultures are defined by a prevailing rhetoric.
-In our industrialised healthcare the categorised and the quantified are now hegemonic.
-Flawed pscience is now precedent to an unquantified vernacular, however apposite.
+In our industrialised healthcare the categorised and the quantified are now the commanders, hegemonic.
+Flawed pscience is now attempting to manage as largely unquantifiable vernacular.
 Such statiticised pscience thus proceeds with a kind of abstracted, regal authority in areas of delicate interpersonal uncertainty.
-This is a growing problem, most clearly in psychiatry and primary care: here the insidious change has become cultural, and has, by definition, led to a diminution of professional awareness, analysis and debate.
+This is a growing problem, most clearly in psychiatry and primary care: here the insidious change has become cultural, and has, by definition, led to a diminution of certain kinds of professional awareness, analysis and debate.

 The interpersonal skills deriving from these perish, too.

-Such areas of healthcare need to reclaim those receding and very different kinds of imaginative intelligence.
-For example, pscience is likely to assess a distressed person by administering a quantifiable mood questionnaire.
-A more holistic psychology asks: 'What is it like to be this other person; to have lived their life?
+Such areas of healthcare - the 'people-work' of general practice and psychiatry - need to reclaim those receding and very different kinds of imaginative intelligence.
+For example, pscience is likely now to assess a distressed person by administering a quantifiable mood questionnaire.
+A more holistic psychology instead asks: 'What is it like to be this other person; to have lived their life?
 What is the meaning and significance, for them, of this distress?
 What is the meaning and significance, for them, of me, now?
-What needs do I need to address that they might not (yet) be able to articulate?
-Answers are hardly to be found in academically studied or managerially designated psychologies.
-Only a personally imaginative and engaged sentience can lead us to bespoke compassion.
+What needs do I need to address that they might not (yet) be able to articulate'

+Answers are hardly to be found in current academically studied or managerially administered psychologies.
+Only a personally imaginative and engaged sentience can lead us to such bespoke compassion.